dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 {: #read-secure-content-response title="Read Secure Content Response Example"}

 `401`
-Unauthorized - calling device is not authorized to create a mailbox.
+Unauthorized - calling device is not authorized to read the secure content of the mailbox.
 E.g. a device presented the incorrect deviceClaim.

 `404`
 Not Found - mailbox with provided mailboxIdentifier not found.